enferex/GoFindOpt/README.md

 #### What
 GoFindOpt is a tool for inferring potential command line options from a given ELF object.
 The idea that this tool relies on is the following.
-Many programs use POSIX 'getopt' command for dealing with command line parsing.
-One can imagine that some options are not documented publicly, perhaps they are in test or unlock magic powers.
-This tool aims to find the getopt string in a ELF binary.
+Many programs use the POSIX 'getopt' command for dealing with command line parsing.
+One can imagine that some options are not documented publicly, perhaps they are in test, or unlock magic powers.
+This tool aims to find the getopt string in an ELF binary.

 #### How
 GoFindOpt takes, as input, filenames to ELF object files.
 These objects can be